rittwiksood/inverted_ode_flow_Q_learning/README.md

     --save_dir analysis/ood_ladder
 ```

-Produces `ood_ladder_metrics.json` (containing the KS statistic, symmetric KL, tail mass, and AUROC for every probe) plus the four-panel figure.
+**Output**: Produces `ood_ladder_metrics.json` (containing the KS statistic, symmetric KL, tail mass, and AUROC for every probe).
 This is the source of the AUROC values reported in the paper's out-of-distribution detection results in Table 1.
 In supplementary text, Table 1 also reports values from this script for various environements.

 ---